hsampaio15/discord-bot/tips.md

 `module.exports` is how you export data in Node.js so that you can `require()` it in other files.

 If you need to access your client instance from inside a command file, you can access it via `interaction.client`.
 If you need to access external files, packages, etc., you should `require()` them at the top of the file.

+## 3 - Additional Modules

+- The `fs` module is Node's native file system module.
+It is used to read the `commands` directory and identify our command files.
+- The `path` module is Node's native path utility module.
+It helps construct paths to access files and directories.
+One of the advantages of the `path` module is that it automatically detects the operating system and uses the approporiate joiners.
+- The `Collection` class extends JavaScript's native `Map` class, and inclodes more extensive and useful functionality.
+It is used to store and efficiently retrieve commands for execution.